Published at: 2025-10-30

 3.2.1 Product Bundle Management

-When CPQ is enabled, the tenant gains a Product Bundle object used to create BOM-level bundle Product data.
+After enabling CPQ, the tenant will have a predefined Product Bundle object to create BOM-hierarchical bundle Product records.

 picture coming soon:

-On the new or edit Product page, after entering basic information, use Save and Configure Product Bundle to open the Product Bundle configuration page.
-The current Product is pre-filled as the parent. picture coming soon:
+• From a new or existing Product edit page: after entering base Product information, use Save and Configure Product Bundle to open the Product Bundle configuration page.
+The current Product will be prefilled as the parent Product.

 picture coming soon: